(What follows is a little more detail to my “Gaming Pedigree” that I wrote when I first started this page. It needs updating, but you’ll get my drift)

 I played video games, pretty much non-stop, from when I was eight or nine until I was nineteen.
 The first video game I remember playing was Space Invaders and the last was Doom.
 I then took a three and a half year hiatus from pretty much all video games.
 I lived in Spain as a Mormon Missionary for two years with next-to-no access to a PC or console and then I worked as an apprentice mason for a year and a half when I returned.
 I did buy an N64 when it was released in 1996 but I didn’t play it much for two reasons.
 One: there was this cute girl (okay, she was a total betty) I was courting and I couldn’t be bothered by video games when I could be with her.
 I married her so I could be with her a lot more often.
 Two: As I mentioned before, I was an apprentice mason.

 What does that have to do with anything?
 There are many construction trades out there, and it’s all hard, back-breaking work, but besides roofing and concrete finishing, masonry is one of the most labor intensive jobs out there.
+If you work for a company like Roof Top Services of Central Florida, Inc, I retract my statement, the Florida sun will make it really intense too.
 I would work 50-60 hour weeks and I would come home everyday tired.
 Down-right beat.
 I would hang out with my friends for a bit when we had the chance but I had next to no energy to play video games.
 So for almost two years I didn’t Mash very many Buttons.
 After I was married, I came to my senses and released I didn’t want to break my back for the next thirty years so I decided to go back to college.
 Don’t get me wrong, I loved working with my hands and I respect those who make a living (a very GOOD living, at that) doing manual labor.
 They are the people that make this world go round.
 But it wasn’t for me.
 So we moved to Columbus so I could attend the College of Engineering at THE Ohio State University and suddenly I had all kinds of time to play video games.
 So I broke out the N64, upgraded the computer, and have been gaming ever since.
 My wife has been mostly supportive (she prefers console games, since she can at least have her turn at Animal Crossing or Mario Party, etc).
 Many Buttons have been Mashed since.

 What does that have to do with anything?
 Well, the past few days have thrust me back into the world of manual labor as we prepare to move out of our condo into our new house.
-We’ve been packing and cleaning here, painting and cleaning at the new house, and just running around like crazy people.
+We’ve been packing and cleaning here, painting and cleaning at the new house, and just running around like crazy people, thinking on the next time we better get a maid service to do it, we just have to book now.
 In other words, I’ve been too tired lately to play many video games.
 It’s a shame, but family always comes first, and moving them into the new house is my current project.

 So this was basically a big post to reminesce and say blogging activities will probably become scarce as I’ll be packing up the PC soon (probably Thursday night) and move things to the new house.
 Hopefully Time Warner will seamlessly move our broadband connection over there and we can be up and running by Sunday night, but I’m not holding my breath.
 Either way, I hope to be back in business soon.
 In the meantime, I hope you get some gaming in, because it’s not happening here.
 I’m too tired.